Greathyx/my-ofo/README.md

 * iOS 8.0 or later

 # Installation
-If you haven't installed CocoaPods, please install it first.
+If you haven't installed CocoaPods yet, please install it first.
 See more on: https://cocoapods.org/
 ```
 $ sudo gem install cocoapods
 ```